The

 reduced limits on total duty hours, fewer night landings permitted and night

 shifts for pilots reduced significantly (from six to two per roster period).
+The

-schedules, causing roster problems, cancellations, and delays.
+causing roster problems, cancellations, and delays.

 IndiGo